Carlos P. Garcia: Creation of the International Rice Research Institute

 President Garcia, with the strong advocacy of Agriculture and Natural Resources Secretary Juan G. Rodriguez, invited the Ford Foundation and the Rockefeller Foundation "to establish a rice research institute" in Los Baños, Laguna.
 This led to the establishment of the International Rice Research Institute in 1960.

 Republic Cultural Award

 In addition to his laws and programs, the Garcia administration also put emphasis on reviving the Filipino culture.
 In doing so, the Republic Cultural Award was created.
 To this day, the award is being given to Filipino artists, scientists, historians, and writers.

 Opposition

-The Garcia administration faced opposition from the U.S. and Magsaysay supporters.
-The United States campaigned against Garcia accusing his administration of rampant corruption.
+The Garcia administration faced opposition from the United States and Magsaysay supporters.
+Within his own Nacionalista Party, two prominent senators, Senate President Eulogio "Amang" Rodriguez Sr. and Blue Ribbon Committee Chairman M. Jesús Cuenco, were openly critical of Garcia's policies.
+The United States participated in campaigns against Garcia, accusing his administration of rampant corruption and supporting Grand Alliance senatorial candidates in the 1959 midterm election.
 Magsaysay supporters, on the other hand, wanted to restore the "spirit of Magsaysay’s honest and energetic administration".
 Magsaysay supporters were divided into two parties: the Progressive Party and the Liberal Party.

 1961 presidential election

-At the end of his second term, he ran for re–election in the presidential elections of November 14, 1961, but was defeated by Vice President Diosdado Macapagal, who belonged to the rival Liberal Party.
+Towards the end of his first term, he expressed his intention to run for re–election, with him being unanimously nominated as the Nacionalista Party's presidential candidate on June 3, 1961, for the 1961 election.
+He proclaimed Senator Gil Puyat as his official running mate after two contentious ballots for the vice presidential nomination had extended the Nacionalista convention for three more days but was unable to provide Puyat with a 60% majority vote from delegates.
+Garcia and Puyat were defeated in the presidential election by Vice President Diosdado Macapagal and Emmanuel Pelaez respectively, both of whom belonged to the rival Liberal Party.